GlennNygard/map_generator/README.md

 ./build/bin/map_generator
 ```

-The total count of maps created or their size can be modified through the command line arguments.
+Some parameters, like the total count of maps created as well as their size, can be modified through the command line arguments.
 ```
 map_generator --filename "MyCoolMap"
 map_generator --count 5
 map_generator --size medium
 ```

-See all possible arguments with:
+See a list of all possible arguments with:
 ```
 map_generator --help
 ```